On the statistical theory of self-gravitating collisionless dark matter flow: Scale and redshift variation of velocity

-While the generalized kurtosis can be used to characterize distributions of different velocities, the moments of velocity distributions can be studied in detail to provide more insights.
-To validate the algorithm identifying pairs from N-body simulation, the mean pairwise velocity (first moment) on all scales can be compared against pair conservation equation that relates the pairwise velocity with density correlation \citep{Peebles:1980-The-Large-Scale-Structure-of-t},
+While generalized kurtosis can be used to characterize the distributions of different velocities, the moments of velocity distributions can be studied in detail to provide more insight.
+Due to symmetry, the first-order moment of the velocity sum $\langle \Sigma u_{L}\rangle =0$ vanishes on all scales.
+This section focuses on the first-order moment of pairwise velocity, e.g., the first-order structure function $S_1^{lp}(r)=\langle \Delta u_{L}\rangle$ in Eq. \eqref{ZEqnNum250774}.
+On small scales, an exact expression can be identified from the stable clustering hypothesis,